Gauge interactions and the Galilean limit: Complex-scalar field theory

 In the magnetic limit, one uses the following maps \cite{Banerjee:2022eaj}

 \begin{widetext} We first use the contravariant maps in the matter action given in eq.\eqref{gaugedGalilean}.
 This in turn leads us to the following

 where we have taken the limit $c\rightarrow\infty$ in the last line.
-The above action quite similar to the one we have obtained from the electric limit but the form of the covariant derivative has changed.
+The above action is quite similar to the one we have obtained from the electric limit but the form of the covariant derivative has changed.
 Next, we intend to use the covariant maps of the magnetic limit.
 This yields

-Once again, it can be noted that in the limit $c\rightarrow\infty$, the above action diverges. \end{widetext} We now follow the same argument that we have already shown for the case of electric limit and this in turn leads to the following relations in context of magnetic limit
+Once again, it can be noted that in the limit $c\rightarrow\infty$, the above action diverges.
+In an Appendix, we derive the interacting Schr\"odinger theory from the non-relativistic free theory using Deser's iterative Noether approach. \end{widetext} We now follow the same argument that we have already shown for the case of electric limit and this in turn leads to the following relations in context of magnetic limit